Amazon Nova AI Challenge: FAQs

 How will teams be selected to participate?

-All applications will be reviewed by a panel of experts within Amazon.
-Teams will be selected based on the following criteria: (1) the potential scientific contribution to the field; (2) the technical merit of the approach; (3) the novelty of the idea; and (4) an assessment of the team’s ability to execute against their plan.
+All applications will be reviewed by a panel of experts from Amazon.
+Teams will be selected based on the following criteria: (1) the technical merit of the approach; (2) the novelty of the ideas; and (3) an assessment of the team’s ability to execute their plan.
 Please be sure to provide enough detail in your application to enable evaluation of your proposal.

 Grants and prizes

-Do we get a grant or other support to participate in the Amazon Nova AI Challenge: Trusted AI ?
+Do we get a grant or other support to participate in the Amazon Nova AI Challenge: Trusted Software Agents track?

 Up to ten teams will be sponsored to participate in the competition.
 Each sponsored team’s university will receive a $250,000 research grant to help fund the team’s participation.
 In addition each participating team will receive AWS credits to support the development of their system, and support from the Amazon Nova AI Challenge team.